indraniel/console-data-tools/README.md

 * The script was designed to work on very large datasets, where the data may not be able to reside all in memory.
-The quantile calculations are estimated using a sampling approach described in the following paper, ["blah"][p2-algorithm].
+The quantile calculations are estimated using an algorithm described in the following paper, ["The P^2 Algorithm for Dynamic Calculation of Quantiles and Histograms Without Storing Observations"][p2-algorithm].
 This approach was inspired by [LiveStats by Sean Cassidy on bitbucket][livestats].

 * Use the `--exact` option on a small dataset, where memory usage is not a concern.
 It will calculate the exact quantile informaion by storing